|

 Dave Martin, directed by Michael Hayes

-The Black Guardian, the embodiment of evil and darkness, is closing in as
+The Black Guardian, embodiment of evil and darkness, looms as the search

 |